Last Update: 8/9/20

-Ocwen is being accused of overcharging borrowers and is being sued (again) by regulators.
+Beware: In the past, Ocwen was accused of overcharging borrowers and was sued (over and over again) by regulators.

 Based in West Palm Beach, Ocwen promotes itself as “one of the leading mortgage servicing companies in America.”
 That’s not an exaggeration: Ocwen services a lot of mortgages here in Florida.

-However, lawsuits filed against the company are on the rise, alleging that the company has been engaging in illegal practices.
+However, lawsuits have been filed against the company, alleging that the company has been engaging in illegal practices.
 Here’s what you need to know if you have (or had) an Ocwen mortgage.

 In the April 2017 lawsuit, Florida AG seeks to bar Ocwen from doing business in the state.